 Corrosion is the attack of water and air (oxygen) on metals.
 The most common form of corrosion is when the metal iron corrodes.
 The corrosion of the iron is often called rusting.
 When a metal corrodes it is oxidised, that is it loses electrons and forms a positively charged ion.
 The corrosion of iron and steel (which is mostly iron) is both expensive to repair and replace and can also be dangerous, as corrosion weakens the metal.
 Rust is hydrated iron oxide (that is iron oxide which has water associated with it).
 It is a soft, crumbly compound which in time falls off the metal to expose fresh iron atoms that then undergo corrosion, this simply process repeats until the metal is completely rusted away.

-A simple equation for rusting or corrosion of iron is shown below:
+A simple equation for rusting or the corrosion of iron is shown below:

 So far all we have really talked about is the corrosion or rusting of iron and steel.
-Obviously other metals will react with air and water and corrode to.
+Obviously other metals will react with air (oxygen) and water and corrode.
 As an example consider aluminium and titanium.
-When these 2 metals corrode like iron a layer of the metal oxide coats the metal.
-However whereas iron oxide is a soft flaky solid that falls off the outside of the iron, aluminium oxide and titanium oxide are hard tough solids that seal of the layer of metal atoms below.
-We can say they protect the metal from undergoing any further corrosion by basically sealing it from air and water.
+When these 2 metals corrode a layer of the metal oxide coats the metal surface.
+However whereas iron oxide or rust is a soft flaky solid that falls off the outside of the iron, aluminium oxide and titanium oxide are hard tough solids that seal of the layer of metal atoms below.
+We can say they protect the metal from undergoing any further corrosion by basically sealing it from air (oxygen) and water.

 Copper is a

-that has lasted for hundreds of years.
+that have lasted for hundreds of years.
 However you may not have spotted these roofs as

 copper oxide which further reacts with carbon dioxide and other pollutants to form a number of compounds, one of which